ced42/pmb-docker/README.md

 ## Introduction

-This project contains a docker-compose to test quickly PMB software.
+This project contains a docker-compose file to test quickly PMB software.
 It could be interesting to test it before installing it on a server.

 ## How to